rerun-io/rerun/BUILD.md

 ## Building and installing the Rerun Python SDK

-Rerun is available as a package on PyPi and can be installed with `pip install rerun-sdk`
+Rerun is available as a package on PyPi and can be installed with `pip install rerun-sdk`.

 Additionally, prebuilt dev wheels from head of main are available at <https://github.com/rerun-io/rerun/releases/tag/prerelease>.

-However, if you want to build from source with the following instructions.
+If you want to build from source, use the following instructions.

 ### Mac/Linux